amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Guides/Engineering/Staff-Engineering/index.md

 - Delivery teams working on particularly complex or unknown problems
 - Product Managers working on a problem that hasn't yet been assigned to a delivery team

-Their is currently no set process for "booking" an engineer's time, so start by having an open conversation with them to discuss your needs and how they might be able to support.
+There is currently no set process for "booking" an engineer's time, so start by having an open conversation with them to discuss your needs and how they might be able to support.
 Be mindful that staff engineers will have commitments within the Support Hub, as well as requests from teams or department members, so engage with them early!
 It may also be worth bringing a Delivery Manager into the conversation, as they should have a good overview of delivery plans across the department.